rabfulton/ChatGTK/README.md

 ## FAQ

 **gpt-image-1 is not working**<br>
 OpenAI requires identity verification for some of their models.
-You can verify your identity [here](https://platform.openai.com/settings/organization/general).
+You can verify your identity [here](https://platform.openai.com/settings/organization/general).<br>
 **Music tool is not working**<br>
-After installation you must inform `kew` where your music is stored by running `kew path "/path/to/My_Music/"` from your terminal.
+After installation you must inform `kew` where your music is stored by running `kew path "/path/to/My_Music/"` from your terminal.<br>

 <a href="https://www.buymeacoffee.com/rabfulton" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>